survivejs/webpack-book/manuscript/automatic_browser_refresh.md

 ...
 ```

 Execute `npm start` and surf to **localhost:8080**.
 Try modifying *app/component.js*.
 It should refresh the browser.
 Note that this is hard refresh in case you modify JavaScript code.
 CSS modifications work in a neater manner and can be applied without a refresh.
-In the next chapter we discuss how to achieve something similar with React.
-This will provide us a little better development experience.

 If you using Windows and it doesn't refresh, see the following section for an alternative setup.